What is a cloud service?

 This could be accomplished with point-to-point, custom-coded integrations, but the increasing number of applications that need to be integrated combined with most companies’ investment in hybrid infrastructure (i.e. a mixture of deployment in on-premises and multiple cloud environments) means that a large number of point-to-point integrations could become overly complex and difficult to maintain.

 To solve this problem, companies are using Integration Platforms as a Service (iPaaS). iPaaS is a platform for building and deploying integrations both within the cloud and between the cloud services and on-premises systems.
 With iPaaS, users can develop integration flows that connect applications residing in the cloud or on-premises, and then deploy them without installing or managing any hardware or middleware.
 This enables connectivity to SaaS and cloud services and provides a secure method of accessing on-premises applications behind a firewall.
 In addition, an iPaaS can solve the problem of cloud silos by providing businesses a way to integrate cloud-based services with each other as well as with on-premises enterprise applications in a hybrid integration model.

-Take a look at more information about how Cloudhub can help you optimize the cloud services in use at your company.
-Also, take a look at Gartner’s Magic Quadrant for Enterprise iPaaS and find out what makes Anypoint Platform a Leader in this software category.
+Take a look at more information about how CloudHub can help you optimize the cloud services in use at your company.
+Also, take a look at Gartner’s report on enterprise integration and find out what makes Anypoint Platform a Leader in this software category.